erikrose/nose-progressive/README.rst

 1.4
   * Make the final "OK!" green and bold.
 This helps me pick it out faster.
   * Warn when using ``--with-id`` and ``--verbosity=2`` or higher.
 (Jason Ward)
+  * Add experimental Python 3 support.
+Functionality might work, but tests need to be ported to pass.

 1.3
   * Redo progress bar.
 Now it is made of beautiful terminal magic instead of